-BIOL 100 Biology with Lab for Non-Majors 4 cr.
-BIOL 100 is a one-semester survey course, designed to give students who are non-science majors a solid foundation in the basic principles and unifying concepts of biology.
-Students develop an concepts of biology.
-Students develop an understanding of science, the nature of scientific inquiry, and how evolution explains the unity and diversity of all life on Earth.
+Biology with Lab for Non-Majors 4 cr.
+BIOL 100 BIOL 100 is a one-semester survey course, designed to give students who are non-science majors a solid foundation in the basic principles and unifying Students concepts of biology. develop understanding of science, the nature of scientific inquiry, and how evolution explains the unity and diversity of all life on Earth.
 The course focuses on common features that all organisms (living things) share, as well as their unique characteristics.
 The "basics" of living things are explored: their biochemistry, structure, classification, ecological role, genetics, and evolution.